 Why would a brand want to know the answers to questions like these?
 Because, thanks to the mobile and digital era, the very way that people “consume” has radically changed.

 Commerce now happens anytime, anywhere—and so does marketing.
 With the shift from a traditional retail and mass-targeted advertising environment to one that seamlessly blurs commerce, marketing and life all together on single personalized (or micro-targeted) screens, brands have new questions to ask.
 Not only do they need to know whether a consumer would be willing to buy their product, they need to know where and when that product best fits into a person’s broader lifestyle.
 Additionally, because people have become so accustomed to ignoring what’s irrelevant to them, brands have fewer opportunities to successfully interrupt their lives with a marketing message.
 Instead, brands need to understand where they have permission to connect.
 Social listening can help us identify and comprehend these intricate contexts.

-Another benefit to social media listening is that it often offers a better value when compared to other research methods.
-While a focus group can get amazing specificity about a topic and a survey can help overcome bias with a representative sample, the power of social media lies in the lack of incentive.
-People are not recruited and paid to post on social media platforms.
-You don’t find them, they find you—and they do it because they want to.
-Learning what about your category or brand is motivating enough to get people to share their unincentivized thoughts and feedback can unlock powerful insights on how to best reach and resonate with them—and other consumers as well.
+Another benefit to social media listening is that you don’t have to find people to talk to, they find you—and they do it because they want to.
+Learning what about your category or brand is motivating enough to get people to want to share their thoughts and feedback can unlock powerful insights on how to best reach and resonate with them—and other consumers as well.

 So next time your brand has an innovation or growth challenge, try leveraging the social science side of social media.
 Get curious and listen for what people care about and what makes them tick—not only as consumers—but as humans.
 Doing so may unearth your next big opportunity.